Janet Lim-Napoles: Illegal detention case

 Napoles was accused of illegally detaining Benhur Luy, her cousin and former employee in 2014.
 Luy's three-month custody under Napoles ended in March 2014.
 Napoles alleged that Luy took a ₱5.5 million loan under her name without her authorization.
 She also alleged that Luy was supposed to deposit ₱300,000 to her account but did not do so, accusing Luy of theft.
-Luy insists that he was detained by Napoles due to fears that Luy will expose Napoles' alleged significant role in the PDAF scam.
+Luy insists that he was detained by Napoles due to fears that Luy will expose Napoles's alleged significant role in the PDAF scam.
 Lim was later found guilty beyond reasonable doubt and was sentenced to reclusión perpetua on April 14, 2015.
 Napoles and her lawyers have indicated that they will appeal the decision to the Court of Appeals.

 2017 motion to acquit

 The Office of the Solicitor General with the court of appeals filed a "manifestation in lieu of rejoinder" recommending the acquittal of Janet Lim Napoles in the Luy detention case.
 This motion by the Solicitor General Jose Calida was backed by Philippine President Rodrigo Duterte, who said that he himself would move for the dismissal of the case citing selective prosecution under Aquino administration.
 The criminal actions must proceed against all responsible according to Duterte.